Firefly042/ultimate-assistant-pycord/README.md

 # Hosting
 1. Set up python [virtual environment](https://docs.python.org/3.8/library/venv.html)
 2. Start your virtual environment with `source /path/to/venv`.
-3. Install dependencies with `pip install aiocron py-cord d20`, check that your versions are up to date with the dependencies.
+3. Install dependencies with `pip install -r requirements.txt`.
 4. In the top directory, create a file called `TOKEN.txt` and paste your bots token as a single line.
 5. Paste bot token in a new file named `TOKEN.txt`
 6. Add any testing servers to `config.py`.
 Commands can take up to an hour to register to other servers.